Skip to primary navigation Skip to content Skip to footer

 The fastest way to Hilo from Kona or Kona to Hilo is the Saddle Road route.
 If there’s no traffic it will take approximately one and a half hours to to drive from downtown Kona to downtown Hilo without traffic.
 This is a great way to go if you don’t intend to stop for food and you just want to get there.
 Another interesting feature in this drive is the route takes you between Mauna Kea (the world’s largest mountain) and Mauna Loa (The world’s largest volcano).
 This is called the saddle and it brings you up to an altitude of 6,632 ft (2021 meters).
 So while you’re saving time you’ll definitely be doing a big climb to get from one city to another.

 Looking to make a road trip out of it?
-Consider taking one of the routes below and add a stop or two to make things more interesting.
-If you’re visiting this is a great way to integrate some sightseeing into your travel.
+Consider taking the northern route or the southern route below and add a stop or two to make things more interesting and that long drive worthwhile.
+If you’re visiting this is the perfect way to integrate some sightseeing into your travel.

 Main Points of Interest (from Kona to Hilo)